UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/packages.md

 # Packages

-This is an explination for each package used and npm scripts that are in `package.json`.
+This is an explanation for each package used and `npm` scripts that are in `package.json`.

 ## Package.json